METHOD

 Development indicators like child mortality and electricity access use population-weighted averages.

-Deaths per 100 live births (under age 5), population-weighted average across European countries
+Deaths per 100 live births (under age 5)

 100.0%